-You may have heard a lot about type 2 diabetes – but do you know what it actually does to your body?
+You may have heard a lot about type 2 diabetes, but do you know what it actually does to your body?

-- How does food affect the blood sugar?
+- How food affects blood sugar

 - Carbohydrate intolerance and insulin resistance

-- Treating type 2 diabetes
+- How type 2 diabetes became an epidemic

-- The history and safety of ketosis
+- The history and safety of ketogenic diets

-- Research on ketogenic interventions and diabetes
+- Research on ketogenic interventions for type 2 diabetes

-- Ketogenic food options
+- Ketogenic meals and food options

-What happens when we eat carbohydrates, protein and fat?
+What happens when we eat carbohydrates, protein, and fat?

 Everyone has a different carbohydrate tolerance.
 One person may be able to eat a carb-heavy diet with no problem, and another may get blood sugar spikes and gain weight from eating very few carbohydrates.
 Both people can be healthy, as long as they are eating within their personal tolerance levels.